NeilVB/SJF-Scheduling-Simulator/README.md

 The project was created to demonstrate how the non-preemptive version of the SJF algorithm works.
-It is mainly used for educational purposes to help students and learners understand how SJF operates by allowing them to input and analyze process scheduling behavior in real-time.
+It is mainly used for educational purposes to help students understand how SJF operates by allowing them to input and analyze process scheduling behavior in real-time.